 National Museum of the American Indian – Washington DC Museums

 Finally, the National Museum of the American Indian has an American history story to tell as well.
+This is a great place to learn more about Native American history and culture.
 If you’re stopping by its tasty cafeteria for a meal and have an extra half hour or so, take the elevator all the way up to the museum’s top floor.
 The media production there serves as an introduction to the exhibits in the museum and is the highlight of the collection.

 For a complete list of Smithsonian Museums and parent reviews, check out Trekaroo’s guide to the Smithsonian Museums.